rajpatel2435/MovieFy/frontend/README.md

-# E-Cash
-A CRUD application built using MERN stack.
-Users can signup and play with the products in the MongoDB database using RESTful APIs.(Soon to be upgraded into GraphQL)
+A CRUD application built using MERN stack. )

 # Technologies Used
 * Node